spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 ---
-path: 'stream-developer-guides/getting-started/simple-stream'
+path: 'stream-developer-guides/getting-started/stream/'
-title: 'Simple Stream'
+title: 'Stream Processing'
-description: 'Create and deploy a data streaming pipeline using pre-built applications on your Local Machine'
+description: 'Create and deploy a streaming data pipeline using pre-built applications on your Local Machine'
 ---

 # Introduction